 Splash in Some Water

 This one definitely requires wellies, and if it’s not beautifully sunny waterproofs are also a great idea.

 It’s been a bit rainy here the past few days and jumping in puddles always gets a thumbs up from my kids.
 There are a few splash parks and little water play areas around if you fancy heading to one of those.
 They’re at Aberfoyle, the Falkirk Wheel, Dumfries House and The Kelpies.
 However a loch or a wee stream often has just as big an appeal for kids.
 Places we’ve had a bit of fun splashing in the water are in Loch Lomond at Luss (usually after doing the fairy trail there), down the bottom of Balloch Country Park, a few places down at the bottom of the glen in Chatelherault Country Park, in the river at Rouken Glen and down the Kelvin Walkway near Dawsholm Park.

 [NOTE: Obviously I’m not telling you to send your toddler into a river or a stream or any other water body.
 I’m talking about a little splash at the edge and maybe throwing some sticks or rocks in.
 Rocks etc can be very slippy to stand on and very dangerous so always be safe around water and take the appropriate precautions to ensure that your kids are safe too.]

 Fly a kite

-The little lady has been asking to fly a kite for weeks now.
-I don’t know where the inclination came from, but it seems like a nice springtime activity to add to our list!
+We love a bit of kite flying.
+I probably love it more than the kids do to be honest; the kids get a bit bored after a while and instead of standing holding a kite they like to chase the kites if it comes too close to the ground.
+It is a lovely springtime activity to add to our list!
 Beaches, or anywhere along the coast is probably going to be the best place to head for this.
 That’s where the wind always is!